 Motion sickness is typically triggered by low-frequency lateral and vertical motion (example: air, sea, road transportation) or by virtual simulator motion (video games, virtual simulators).
 The sensory conflict and neural mismatch theory is the most widely accepted theory for explaining motion sickness.
 It describes the conflict that occurs between the visual, vestibular and somatosensory systems resulting from real or virtual motion.
 Afferents from the vestibular apparatus arrive at the vestibular nuclei of the brainstem, which also receives inputs from the visual and proprioceptive systems.
 Efferent projections then reach the temporoparietal cortex via the posterolateral thalamus, triggering autonomic reactions and the vomiting center.
 When there is a discrepancy between actual versus expected patterns of vestibular, visual, and kinesthetic inputs, it initiates the cascade of motion sickness symptoms.

 Motion sickness is inducible in almost all people with a functioning vestibular apparatus and a sufficient provocative stimulus.
-Patients with total loss of labyrinthine function are immune to motion sickness.
+Patients with a total loss of labyrinthine function are immune to motion sickness.

 The symptoms of motion sickness can be diverse, ranging from the most common, nausea and vomiting, too cold sweating, pallor, headache, drowsiness, yawning, loss of appetite and increased salivation.
 Typically, an inciting event or exposure to an unfamiliar motion precedes symptoms of motion sickness.
 The constellation of symptoms known as “sopite syndrome” refers to profound drowsiness and fatigue that can persist for hours to days following exposure.
 It may appear to untrained observers as apathy, boredom, irritability and personality changes.